CyrusHasanvand/Classification-of-Diabetes-for-the-data-of-130-US-Hospital/README.md

 # Diabetes data classifications
 In this project, I want to use Random Forest and XGBoost to classify diabetes data.
 The dataset is available at this [Link](https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008), which was uploaded by U of California, Irvine.
+The objective in this project is to decide whether a patient will come back to the hospital within 30 days after visiting a specific doctor or not.
 ## Data Preparation
 At the first step, I read the data as follows:
 ![](Im1.png)